 Cycling the Cape and Winelands of South Africa

 Cycle through vineyards, passes and dramatic coastlines at the bottom of Africa.
 Renowned as one of the most beautiful places on Earth, Cape Town and its surroundings provide a stunning backdrop for this tour.
+Read Kathy K.’s testimonial about her cycling trip in South Africa.

 - Cycle Chapman’s Peak Drive